AdinathBadwe1506/dbms_assignment/README.md

 13 - One ticket is for one seat.\
 14 - It is assumed that the data provided by the train company is valid so as to not generate any conflicts in database.\
 15 - A schedule is for a train and a set of coaches for a specific route on a specific date, with a driver and a codriver.\
-16 - In certain queries where train information was asked for, coach has been attached since a train only represents a train engine and an engine with its coaches forms a full train
+16 - In certain queries where train information was asked for, coach has been attached since a train only represents a train engine and an engine with its coaches forms a full train.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------